Alcohol use and cigarette smoking are two major causes of chronic pancreatitis.

 Pain control is the most challenging part of managing chronic pancreatitis, and treatments are focused on reducing pain and slowing disease progression.
 Eating four or five meals a day consisting of food low in fat may reduce secretion of pancreatic enzymes and reduce pain.

-Opioid analgesics Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more are sometimes needed to relieve the pain.
+Opioid analgesics Opioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more are sometimes needed to relieve the pain.
 Too often, pain relief measures do not relieve the pain, requiring increased amounts of opioids, which may put the person at risk of addiction.
 Doctors may recommend additional pain drugs, such as tricyclic antidepressants, gabapentin, pregabalin, and selective serotonin reuptake inhibitors (SSRIs), and prescribe them either alone or in combination with opioids to manage chronic pain, but results vary.
 Drug treatment of pain in chronic pancreatitis is often unsatisfactory.

 Doctors may give corticosteroids to treat autoimmune pancreatitis.